siya9/Siya-Pizza-Pantry/README.md

 - **Form Validation:** Client-side validation using Zod schemas
 - **Responsive Design:** Works seamlessly on desktop, tablet, and mobile
 - **Accessibility:** WCAG-compliant with keyboard navigation support
+- **Dark mode:** Switch between dark and light mode with a click of a button
+- **Inventory Charts:** Charts to visualize the inventory data

 ## 📝 Design Decisions & Trade-offs